South African rand steady, focus on U.S. stimulus talks

 The currency, which rallied to its best in a month on Thursday, looked set for weekly gains of more than 1.5%.

-Hopes for a new U.S. coronavirus relief package ahead of the Nov.
-3 presidential election remain up in the air, but optimism that they will soon be concluded has kept high yielding currencies bid with investors scouring the global market for returns.
+Hopes for a new U.S. novel coronavirus relief package ahead of the Nov.
+3 presidential election remain up in the air, but optimism that the stimulus discussions will soon be concluded has kept high yielding currencies bid with investors scouring the global market for returns.

+"The short-term technical indicators suggest the possibility of an attempt on the 16.000 level at some point, although there is likely to be some position squaring going into the weekend," said analysts at Nedbank.

-Local focus is on the medium term budget speech due on Wednesday, when the extent of the country's fiscal problems should become clearer.
+Local focus is on the medium term budget speech due on Wednesday, when the extent of South Africa's fiscal problems should become clearer.

-A Reuters poll showed that South Africa's consolidated fiscal deficit was set to widen further than projected in June's emergency COVID-19 budget as a third-quarter rebound in economic growth will not boost tax receipts enough.
+A Reuters poll showed that the country's consolidated fiscal deficit was set to widen further than projected in June's emergency COVID-19 budget as a third-quarter rebound in economic growth will not boost tax receipts enough.

+On the bourse, stocks gained as global markets were boosted by optimism that a deal can be reached on a fresh U.S. coronavirus relief package.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.